Vishnu-RM-2001/grounding-dino-deepstream/README.md

 `run.sh` already defaults to a street-scene sample (`sample_720p.mp4`) that ships **inside** the DeepStream image, so `./scripts/run.sh "car, man"` just works with no input file.

-To pull that sample out to a local `data/` file (e.g. to inspect it or point other tools at it):
+To pull that sample out to a local `data/` file, use the following command:

 ```bash
 ./scripts/get_test_videos.sh